m59peacemaker/keeping-secrets/README.md

 ## see if it works

+- stage files that have secrets (`git add`) and then `git show :secrety-file` to check the contents.
 - clone your project locally
   * `git clone your-project test-project`
 - ensure that any files that had secrets have placeholders instead